 “I was ecstatic after identifying this bug for Microsoft.
 The feeling of saving big companies from potential security risks is like none other,” says Ankit.

-This gave him the confidence to look for jobs in the cybersecurity industry, and he went to work for some private companies as well as the Government of India.
+He went on to work for a few private companies as well as the Government of India.
 His role with the government involved working alongside the Ministry of Home Affairs and performing security tests for various websites, ensuring the data would not be misused.

 In 2020, after spending three years working for other companies, Ankit quit his 9-5 job and began working as a freelance cyber security analyst.
 He wanted to explore his skills, outsmart himself, and focus on preventing security breaches, for various companies across the world, from cybercriminals.